Floer theory and flips: Hamiltonian perturbations

-The map $u$ is {\em (J,K)-holomorphic} if $\olp_{J,K} u = 0 $.
+For Hamiltonian-perturbed pseudoholomorphic maps the action and energy are related by an equality involving a curvature correction term.
 Suppose that $C$ is equipped with a compatible metric and $X$ is equipped with a tamed almost complex structure and perturbation $K$.
 The {\em $K$-energy} of a map $u: C \to X$ is

 where the integral is taken with respect to the measure determined by the metric on $C$ and the integrand is defined as in \cite[Lemma 2.2.1]{ms:jh}.
 If $\olp_{J,K}u = 0$, then the $K$-energy differs from the symplectic area $A(u) := \int_C u^* \omega$ by a term involving the curvature from \eqref{RK}: